wajidalikhan/Project/README.txt

   -- git clean -n (to preview the damage you'll do)

   To remove directories
-  -- git clean -f -d or git clean -fg
+  -- git clean -f -d or git clean -fd

   To remove ignored files
   -- git clean -f -X or git clean -fX